-The Dutch research body NWO-WOTRO Science for Global Development has recently supported 12 research projects in Bangladesh, Burundi and Jordan, focusing on sexual and reproductive health and rights (SRHR).
-MannionDaniels is working with the research partners and NWO-WOTRO to share knowledge and translate research policy into actions.
+The Dutch research body NWO-WOTRO Science for Global Development recently supported 12 research projects in Bangladesh, Burundi and Jordan, focusing on Sexual and Reproductive Health and Rights (SRHR).
+MannionDaniels worked with the research partners and NWO-WOTRO to share knowledge and translate research policy into actions locally and globally.

-- a webinar on best-practice for online knowledge sharing.
+- conducting a webinar on best-practice for online knowledge sharing

-- a roundtable event at the African Population Conference in Kampala, discussing SRHR issues facing vulnerable youth.
+- a roundtable event at the African Population Conference in Kampala (November 2019), discussing SRHR issues facing vulnerable youth

-- an end-of-programme conference in the Netherlands to celebrate, promote and share results from all 12 projects
+- an end-of-programme online conference to celebrate, promote and share results from all 12 projects (August 2020).

 This facilitation of the exchange of knowledge between each project, at a country and regional level, and to a wider external audience aims to make research findings and methodology best practice more widely available and used.